bivex/supreme-octo-succotash/README.md

 2. **Testability**: Domain logic can be tested without external dependencies
 3. **Scalability**: Easy to add new features and swap implementations
 4. **Security**: Comprehensive input validation and fraud prevention
+5. **Database Support**: Full SQLite implementation for stress testing and development
-5. **Developer Experience**: Clear code structure with type hints and documentation
+6. **Developer Experience**: Clear code structure with type hints and documentation
-6. **Production Readiness**: Proper error handling, logging, and configuration management
+7. **Production Readiness**: Proper error handling, logging, and configuration management

-The refactored codebase follows industry best practices and is prepared for production deployment with proper database integration and monitoring capabilities.
+The refactored codebase follows industry best practices and includes SQLite database integration for comprehensive testing.
+The architecture supports easy migration to PostgreSQL or other databases when needed.